aws-observability/application-signals-demo/ai-validator/libs/tests/test-15.script.md

 Click on the hyperlink 'View Details' next to the 'Latest Deployment' in the 'Changes' section, this should be on 'CloudTrail' page

-### 6. Verify the 'UpdateFunctionCode20150331v2' event
+### 6. Verify the 'UpdateFunctionCode' event
-Veify the event name is 'UpdateFunctionCode20150331v2' from the 'Details' section
+Veify the event name contains 'UpdateFunctionCode' from the 'Details' section